- Septic arthritis (infectious arthritis) is a form of joint inflammation caused by a bacterial, viral or fungal infection.

 In those who have disease remission, potential for reactivation remains a possibility.

-Bacteria cause most cases of septic arthritis.
-Types of bacteria that can cause septic arthritis include:
+Bacteria and viruses cause most cases of septic arthritis.

 Fungi are the least common cause of septic arthritis.
 Types of fungi that can result in arthritis are usually found in soil, bird droppings and certain plants (especially roses).